 Email Template: The email template is the designed and personalized email that gets sent to a subscriber in your email campaign.
-Use WordFly's responsive email designer—Modern Editor—to build beautiful emails for every screen.
+Use WordFly's email builder—Modern Editor—to create beautiful emails for every screen.

 Starter Emails: You can make any Modern Editor email into a starter email template which puts the email into the Modern Editor carousel when you create a new email design.
 This is a great way to set up reusable designs for your users.

 SMS: When you send to a group of mobile subscribers you are sending an SMS message.
 SMS is available to some countries and additional setup is required.
 Learn more in the SMS section of this guide.

 Blocks: Create your own custom design Blocks to use in email and page designs built in Modern Editor.

 Labels: Create and apply labels to your Campaigns, Templates and Subscriber lists for easy filtering and organization.